👋Lets be friends! 10% off your first order

 Origins of Mother's Day in the US

-American Mother's Day, however, didn't take root until the early 20th century thanks to Anna Jarvis' efforts aimed at commemorating her own mother's work while advocating official recognition for all mothers nationwide.
+American Mother's Day, however, didn't take root until the early 20th century, thanks to a young woman named Anna Jarvis and her efforts to commemorate her own mother's work, while also campaigning for official recognition for all mothers nationwide.

 Jarvis succeeded when President Woodrow Wilson decreed that every second Sunday in May be celebrated as American-style 'Mother's Day'.
-Unlike its British counterpart though, which stems from a Christian festival tied closely with Easter Sunday, this holiday emerged not from any religious practice but rather stemmed directly from activism recognising maternal figures countrywide.
+Unlike its British counterpart, though, which stems from a Christian festival tied closely with Easter Sunday, this holiday emerged not from any religious practice but instead stemmed directly from Jarvis’ activism.

 Differences in Celebrations

-When it comes to Mother's Day, the UK and US exhibit some unique traditions.
-The variations are primarily due to their distinct histories and cultural practices.
+When it comes to Mother's Day, the UK and US exhibit some unique traditions relating to their distinct histories and cultural practices.

 Gift-Giving Traditions